Philipp-Bischoff/Twitter-Network-Analysis/README.md

 The checks therefore consist of checking if the ```hashtag``` is a string and not empty, if the ```tweetAmount``` is between 1 and 1500 (API Limit) and if the ```dateSince``` matches the RegEx that only allows for the date-format YYYY-MM-DD (API specific) to be valid.

-Once the input is validified we're creating an API request
+Once the input is validified we're creating the following API request

 ```typescript